cytodata/single-cell-classifier/3.random_forest/README.md

 ### Results

-The balance f1-score on the validation set is [0.328](scripts/html/random_forest.html).
+The balanced f1-score on the validation set is [0.328](scripts/html/random_forest.html).
 This is very low, but what is interesting is the [confusion matrix](scripts/html/random_forest.html).
-The prediction are dominated by 3 classes: dopaminereceptor, EGFR, ROCK.
+The predictions are dominated by 3 classes: dopaminereceptor, EGFR, ROCK.
 When looking at the [most common classes](../2.process-data/results/target_counts.tsv) we find the same 3 classes.
 When we look at the next 3 most common classes most common class (adrenoceptor, DNA_intercalation, AMPA) we see very few predictions.
 Almost all of these images are labeled as one of the 3 dominated classes.
 There are a few classes (e.q.
 Ca2, Cdc25, eNos, rac1) are well predicted and seems to be easy cases.